Jacaranda hall (JD) 4503

-- SPRING 2014 Registration Update (12/09/13) -The department is aware that various COMP and CIT courses have filled.
-The waitlist feature of the registration system will be enabled by the University on Dec 11, 2013.
+- SPRING 2014 Registration Update (1/08/14) - The department is aware that most COMP and CIT courses have filled.
+The waitlist feature of the registration system will handle requests to add lecture-only courses through the first week of instruction.
 It will be important for students needed seats in full sections to place their names on the appropriate registration waitlists.
-As in the past, the waitlisting feature does not work properly for linked lecture-lab sections so the department provides the following link to a survey form for students to register their need for COMP and CIT lecture-lab sections.
-Please note that the survey tool is not a waitlist but, along with the waitlist data, will provide the department with the information needed to potentially open new sections and to assist students planning to graduate in May 2014.
+As in the past, the waitlisting feature does not work properly for linked lecture-lab sections; for those courses you need to regularly check the registration system for open seats and let instructors know on the first day of instruction of your need to add.

 - Computer Science and CIT Undergraduate Senior Project - For undergraduate students majoring in Computer Science under the 2010-2014 University Catalogs and for all Computer Information Technology majors, an undergraduate senior project is a requirement of the major.
 For Computer Science, the year long project starts with COMP 490/L in the fall and concludes with COMP 491L in the spring.
 For CIT, the year long project starts with CIT 480/L in the fall and concludes with CIT 481/L in the spring.
 It is important to note that the first semester of the project always starts in the fall and the second semester is offered the following spring.
 When planning for your last 2-3 semesters of your degree, be sure to take into consideration the fall start of all senior projects.
 For any student who (1) has completed the prerequisites for entry into either COMP 490/L or CIT 480/L by the start of a fall semester and (2) can show a path towards graduation within 3 semesters, the Department will guarantee the availability of a seat in an appropriate senior design course; do not be alarmed if a senior design section is currently full, accommodations will be made; check with the Department Office for details.